 A gloomy day can put many people in a bad mood.
 But for a small percentage of the population, a whole season can spiral into a serious depression called Seasonal Affective Disorder (SAD).

 The causes behind SAD are still unknown, but researchers are learning more about its biological clues.
-Reports of successful treatments using light therapy have led to a theory that dwindling daylight hours during fall and winter months interrupts some people's circadian rhythms causing depression, according to the American Academy of Sleep Medicine and the National Institutes of Health (NIH)).
+Reports of successful treatments using light therapy have led to a theory that dwindling daylight hours during fall and winter months interrupts some people's circadian rhythms causing depression, according to the National Institutes of Health (NIH).

 While some forms of depression contribute to weight loss, SAD suffers often have increased appetite and weight gain.
 SAD is also marked by daytime sleepiness and a lack of energy.

 While many symptoms of SAD parallel symptoms of depression, SAD sufferers go through a yearly cycle of depressive symptoms followed by a time when they are free from symptoms.

 Diagnosis & tests

 Doctors diagnose SAD through a series of questions about symptoms.
 Usually physical tests are only required to rule out other causes of depressive symptoms.
-Some-times a psychologic evaluation is needed for severe forms of SAD, according to the NIH.
+Sometimes a psychological evaluation is needed for severe forms of SAD, according to the NIH.

 SAD is considered a subtype of depression or bipolar disorder and can be difficult to distinguish from other psychological problems, according to the Mayo Clinic.

 To be diagnosed with SAD, usually a person must meet the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM), specifically: The person has experienced depression and other symptoms for at least two consecutive years during the same season every year.
 The periods of depression have been followed by periods without depression and there are no other explanations for the changes in mood or behavior.

 Most people with SAD experience depressive symptoms in fall and winter.
 However, a rare form of SAD strikes people in the summer months.

 Sufferers of summer onset SAD are more likely to have anxiety, irritability, weight loss, insomnia and increased sex drive, according to the Mayo Clinic.